qserena/12-solo-project-quizzical/README.md

 The user selects answers and clicks on "Check answers" for evaluation.

-At score 5/5 a special graphical firework will appear on the screen!
+At a score of 5/5 a special graphical firework will appear on the screen!

 ![Screen shot of Quizzical app](./quizzical.png)